 Does It Work?

-A high-protein diet will help you lose weight.
+A high-protein diet can help you lose weight.
 A number of studies show that diets higher in protein keep you fuller better than other types of diets.
 Other studies show that restricting carbs, as a result of a high-protein diet, causes more weight loss.
 But calories still count!

 Is It Good for Certain Conditions?